General Program Information

 There are several application deadlines throughout the spring, and decisions will be made based on when you apply.
 You will find more information on our incoming L&S student admissions page.

-We encourage students to apply by the next available deadline following their admission to UW, as space is limited.
+We encourage students to apply by the deadline immediately after admission to UW, as space is limited.

 What does the incoming student application include?

-The application questions for this year can be found on the Incoming L&S Student Admissions page.
-We are interested in getting to know more about who you are and what interests you.
-The application also allows you to share how you engage in and reflect upon your own learning and involvement.
+The components of the application can be found on the Incoming L&S Student Admissions page.
+We would like to know more about who you are and what interests you.
+The application also allows you to share how you engage in and reflect upon your learning and involvement.

 I can't find an invitation to apply.
 Where is it?